 When a feeder vessel calls at the Port of Hamburg, it regularly serves several terminals.
 Continuous up-to-date planning within the dynamic operating environment is therefore of great importance.

 The Feeder Logistics Center (FLC) has a full overview of the situation within the port and is the central, round-the-clock point of contact for terminals, shipping companies, ship crews and service providers such as pilots, tugs and linesmen.
 Since 2004, the FLC has been coordinating feeder vessels with the aim of making the ships’ rotation between the terminals and handling at the terminal as smooth and efficient as possible.

-For the shipping companies and customers of the Port of Hamburg, the FLC represents a neutral platform with direct access to the relevant operating systems of the terminals.
-The FLC assists the shipping companies 24 hours a day with berth availability and stowage planning and ensures that pilots, tugs and linesmen are ordered on time.
+For the shipping companies and service providers of the Port of Hamburg, the FLC represents a neutral platform with direct access to the terminals’ relevant operating systems.
+It assists the shipping companies with berth availability and stowage planning and ensures that pilots, tugs and line handlers are ordered on time.
 This allows the shipping companies to concentrate on their core business.